© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lewes Castle Promontory Fort is a scheduled monument protected by Cadw under reference GM470.
 View the official record →

-Lewes Castle Promontory Fort is a prehistoric coastal defence structure located in Wales and scheduled as an ancient monument under Cadw reference GM470.
+Lewes Castle Promontory Fort is a prehistoric promontory fort located on the Welsh coast, designated as a Scheduled Ancient Monument under the reference GM470 by Cadw.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM470.

 Lewes Castle Promontory Fort dates from the prehistoric period, and is classified as a promontory fort - coastal.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lewes Castle Promontory Fort is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM470.